sania-dsouza/d1g1t_UI_Assignment/README.md

 This project uses Puppetteer to automate the tasks on the given URL.
 A test result file is included in the repo.
+Results of the task are logged on the console as well as the CSV file.